citrix/terraform-provider-citrix/docs/resources/delivery_group.md

 Required:

-- `days_of_week` (List of String) The pattern of days of the week that the power time scheme covers.
+- `days_of_week` (Set of String) The pattern of days of the week that the power time scheme covers.
 - `display_name` (String) The name of the power time scheme as displayed in the console.
-- `peak_time_ranges` (List of String) List of peak time ranges during the day. e.g. 09:00-17:00
+- `peak_time_ranges` (Set of String) Peak time ranges during the day. e.g. 09:00-17:00
 - `pool_using_percentage` (Boolean) Indicates whether the integer values in the pool size array are to be treated as absolute values (if this value is `false`) or as percentages of the number of machines in the delivery group (if this value is `true`).

 Optional:

-- `pool_size_schedules` (Attributes List) List of pool size schedules during the day.
+- `pool_size_schedules` (Attributes List) Pool size schedules during the day.
 Each is specified as a time range and an indicator of the number of machines that should be powered on during that time range.
 Do not specify schedules when no machines should be powered on. (see [below for nested schema](#nestedatt--autoscale_settings--power_time_schemes--pool_size_schedules))

 <a id="nestedatt--autoscale_settings--power_time_schemes--pool_size_schedules"></a>
 ### Nested Schema for `autoscale_settings.power_time_schemes.pool_size_schedules`